canonical/real-time-ubuntu-docs/docs/explanation/schedulers.rst

 an "ideal multi-tasking CPU" (which in practice doesn't exist) that can distribute all of this physical power and run each task at precise equal speed, in parallel.
-As in real hardware it's only possible to run one task at a time, CFS uses the concept of virtual runtime to simulate this ideal CPU.
+As in real hardware it's only possible to run one task at a time, (unless you have a multi-core CPU, but that's another story) the CFS uses the concept of virtual runtime to simulate this ideal CPU.

-The virtual runtime is the amount of time a process has been running on the CPU.
+In summary the virtual runtime is the amount of time a process has been running on the CPU.
 The CFS scheduler uses the virtual runtime as the parameter to determine which process should run next.
 The process with the smallest virtual runtime gets to run next.
 This ensures that all processes get a fair share of the CPU time.

 Based on the virtual runtime, the CFS strategy is to select the process with the smallest virtual runtime to run next.
 This is done by using a red-black tree to